seqan/sharg-parser/doc/tutorial/parser/index.md

 Our applications often do not allow just any value to be passed as input arguments and if we do not check for them, the program may exhibit undefined behaviour.
 The best way to carefully restrict user input is to directly check the input when parsing the command line.
-The sharg::argument_parser provides **validators** for a given (positional) option.
+The sharg::parser provides **validators** for a given (positional) option.

-A *validator* is a [functor](https://stackoverflow.com/questions/356950/what-are-c-functors-and-their-uses) that is called within the argument parser after retrieving and converting a command line argument.
+A *validator* is a [functor](https://stackoverflow.com/questions/356950/what-are-c-functors-and-their-uses) that is called within the parser after retrieving and converting a command line argument.
 We provide several validators, which we hope cover most of the use cases, but you can always create your own validator (see section [Create your own validator](#cookbook_custom_validator)).

-\attention You can pass a validator to the sharg::argument_parser::add_option function only after passing the sharg::option_spec parameter.
+\attention You can pass a validator to the sharg::parser::add_option function only after passing the sharg::option_spec parameter.
 Pass the sharg::option_spec::standard tag if there are no further restrictions on your option.

 ## Sharg validators

 The following validators are provided in the Sharg library and can be included with the following header:

-\snippet doc/tutorial/argument_parser/small_snippets.cpp validator_include
+\snippet doc/tutorial/parser/small_snippets.cpp validator_include

 All the validators below work on single values or a container of values.
 In case the variable is a container, the validator is called **on each element** separately.